 Requirements for Oklahoma's Promise include:

-Crimson Commitment guarantees scholarships and grants to cover tuition and average fees for an OU student who qualifies and receives Oklahoma's Promise.
+Crimson Commitment guarantees scholarships and grants to cover tuition and up to $8,300 in average fees for an OU student who qualifies and receives Oklahoma's Promise.
 Tuition and fees will vary based on major.

 The Community Enrichment Scholars program recognizes students who are involved in cultural, heritage activities supporting the values of diverse communities.